tum-pbs/pbdl-book/overview-equations.md

 Models and Equations
 ============================

-Below we'll give a very (really _very_!) brief intro to deep learning, primarily to introduce the notation.
+Below we'll give a brief (really _very_ brief!) intro to deep learning, primarily to introduce the notation.
 In addition we'll discuss some _model equations_ below.
 Note that we won't use _model_ to denote trained neural networks, in contrast to some other texts.
 These will only be called "NNs" or "networks".
-A "model" will always denote model equations for a physical effect, typically a PDE.
+A "model" will always denote a set of model equations for a physical effect, typically PDEs.

 ## Deep learning and neural networks

 In this book we focus on the connection with physical models, and there are lots of great introductions to deep learning.
 Hence, we'll keep it short:
-our goal is to approximate an unknown function
+the goal in deep learning is to approximate an unknown function

 $$
 f^*(x) = y^* ,